jspenger/ID2203-VT24-Course-Project-CRDTs/README.md

 Mandatory project tasks:
 - [ ] Your project has implemented sequentially consistent operations on top of CvRDTs.
   - You can use/fork this repository as a template to get started.
+  - Your solution works correctly even when nodes fail and recover.
 - [ ] Your project uses GitHub for the collaboration.
   - The commits are balanced among group members.
   - Your project is private (for the duration of the course VT24, you can make it public later).